wjn922/Programming-Algorithm/README.md

 * Platform: Windows10
 * IDE: Dev CPP 5.11
-* Please refer to the problem in the book
+* Please refer to the problems in the book

 *Keep updating...*